 For this Power BI Multi-Row Card demonstration, we are going to use the SQL Data Source that we created in our previous article.
 So, Please refer to Connect Power BI to SQL Server article to understand the Data Source in Power BI.

 How to Create a Multi-Row Card in Power BI

 Drag and Drop the Sales Amount from the Fields section to Canvas automatically create a Column Chart, as shown in the screenshot below.

 Next, let me add the Color field to the Axis field.
 It creates a column chart that shows the Sales Amount by the product Color.

 Click on the Multi-Row Card under the Visualization section.
 It automatically converts the Column Chart into a Multi-Row Card.
-From the screenshot below, you can see the Multi-Row Card that shows the Total Sales Amount grouped by Product Color.
+The screenshot below shows the Multi-Row Card that shows the Total Sales Amount grouped by Product Color.

 Create a Multi-Row Card in Power BI Approach 2